dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 🚀 Create these components.
 You can base them off of your New component pretty easily.
 Feel free to create one single component for this with different buttons triggering the signup / signin if you prefer that UX.

-🚀 Add Routes to these components in your `routes.js` file.
+🚀 Add Routes to these components wherever you have created your react-router-dom Router.

 ### NavBar